diecatiamonteiro/final-project-mern/README.md

 ### Artist User Stories

 - As an artist, I want to register and receive a verification email.
-I am redirected to homepage.
+I am redirected to login page and after logging in, I am redirected to my dashboard.
+- As an artist, I want to be able to change my password.
+After clicking "Change Password", I am redirected to the login page so I can login with my new password.
-- As an artist, I want to be able to change my password using a verification link in my email that redirects me to user dashboard with the open change password modal.
+- As an artist, I want to be able to change my email.
+After this, I am informed about a verification link sent to my email and I am logged out.
+I must then verify new email through the link and login again with updated email.
+- As an artist, I want to be able to delete my account.
+After typing DELETE, I am redirected to the login page and my account and all associated data are permanently deleted.
 - As an artist, I want to create a profile so that I can showcase my work and attract venues.
 - As an artist, I want to upload links and photos to my profile so that venues can see examples of my performances.
 - As an artist, I want to be able to set my availability in my calendar in the user dashboard.
 - As an artist, I want to browse all venues and see their available gig dates and revenue split so that I can decide whether to make a booking.
-- As an artist, I want to browse other artists.
+- As an artist, I want to browse other artists and see their next three confirmed gigs with dates, names and clickable profile pictures of the venues.
 - As an artist, I want to receive bookings from venues via my booking calendar on my profile page.
 - As an artist, I want to book venues via the venue's booking calendar on their profile page.
 - As an artist, I want to see my received and sent bookings in my user dashboard with the booking details (name, profile picture, link to profile, date, revenue split).
 - As an artist, I want to be able to edit the booking date I requested before the booking is accepted by the other party.
 - As an artist, I want to be able to accept or decline received bookings, and an email will be sent to the other party in both cases.
+- As an artist, I want to see my accepted bookings stored under "My Confirmed Gigs" in the user dashboard.
+- As an artist, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
-- As an artist, I want to contact the venue via an email form once booking is confirmed.
+- As an artist, I want to contact the venue via an email form.
+This is only possible for confirmed gigs.
 Users can always access each other's social media.
-- As an artist, I want to see my accepted bookings stored under "My Gigs" in the user dashboard.
-- As an artist, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
-- As an artist, I want to favourite artists and venues.
+- As an artist, I want to favourite artists and venues, but I cannot favourite my own profile.

 ### Venue User Stories

 - As a venue, I want to register and receive a verification email.
-I am redirected to homepage.
+I am redirected to login page and after logging in, I am redirected to my dashboard.
+- As a venue, I want to be able to change my password.
+After clicking "Change Password", I am redirected to the login page so I can login with my new password.
-- As a venue, I want to be able to change my password using a verification link in my email that redirects me to user dashboard with the open change password modal.
+- As a venue, I want to be able to change my email.
+After this, I am informed about a verification link sent to my email and I am logged out.
+I must then verify new email through the link and login again with updated email.
+- As a venue, I want to be able to delete my account.
+After typing DELETE, I am redirected to the login page and my account and all associated data are permanently deleted.
 - As a venue, I want to create a profile so that artists can learn about my venue and available gig dates.
+- As a venue, I want to add the address of my venue to my profile, as well as opening and performing times.
+- As a venue, I want to define the revenue split on my profile.
-- As a venue, I want to upload photos of my venue so that artists can see the performance space.
+- As a venue, I want to upload links and photos of my venue so that artists can see the performance space.
 - As a venue, I want to be able to set my availability in my calendar in the user dashboard.
-- As a venue, I want to define the revenue split on my profile.
 - As a venue, I want to browse all artists and see their available gig dates and music so that I can decide whether to make a booking.
-- As a venue, I want to browse other venues.
+- As a venue, I want to browse other venues and see their next three confirmed gigs with dates, names and clickable profile pictures of the artists.
 - As a venue, I want to receive bookings from artists via my booking calendar on my profile page.
 - As a venue, I want to book artists via the artist's booking calendar on their profile page.
 - As a venue, I want to see my received and sent bookings in my user dashboard with the booking details (name, profile picture, link to profile, date, revenue split).
 - As a venue, I want to be able to edit the booking date I requested before the booking is accepted by the other party.
 - As a venue, I want to be able to accept or decline received bookings, and an email will be sent to the other party in both cases.
+- As a venue, I want to see my accepted bookings stored under "My Confirmed Gigs" in the user dashboard.
+- As a venue, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
-- As a venue, I want to contact the artist via an email form once booking is confirmed.
+- As a venue, I want to contact the artist via an email form.
+This is only possible for confirmed gigs.
 Users can always access each other's social media.
-- As a venue, I want to see my accepted bookings stored under "My Gigs" in the user dashboard.
-- As a venue, I want to be able to cancel accepted bookings, and an email will be sent to the other party.
-- As a venue, I want to favourite artists and venues.
+- As a venue, I want to favourite artists and venues, but I cannot favourite my own profile.

 ### Guest User Stories